fujiwara/awslim/README.md

 Keys under `services` are AWS service names (`github.com/aws/aws-sdk-go-v2/service/*`), and values are method names of the service client (for example, `s3` is [s3.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/s3#Client)).
 If you don't specify the method names, all methods of the service client are generated.

+### Build biary for specified OS/Architecture

+Set the `AWSLIM_OS` and `AWSLIM_ARCH` environment variables to specify the OS and architecture for the build.
+If these variables are not set, awslim will build based on the architecture of the build environment.
+These variables can also be specified when building with Docker.
+The values that can be set for AWSLIM_OS and AWSLIM_ARCH are the same as for GOOS and GOARCH.

 ### Build on your machine

 To build the client, run the following commands (or simply run `make`):